FACT-Finder-Web-Components/documentation/markdown/en/ff-record-list.md

 ## Adding the image
 To display the image you can use the `[data-image]` attribute.
 Just add as attribute value the `{{data-binding}}` according to your data feed.
-In the example above the image url field is named ImageName.
+In the example above the image URL field is named ImageName.
 In Addition you can add an error image which is displayed if the data-image can't be loaded.
 Add the error image by annotating the img tag with the `[data-image-onerror="urlToErrorImage"]`.